 Our graduates are prepared for a variety of careers in the helping professions: social work, counseling, juvenile and adult probation, ministry, non-profit management, family and child welfare and gerontology.
 You may also work in schools, or as a substance abuse counselor, employment counselor or in a variety of special programs designed to help people and communities.

-Fresno Pacific University has achieved Candidacy for Accreditation by the Council on Social Work Education’s Commission on Accreditation.
+Fresno Pacific University is accredited by the Council on Social Work Education’s Commission on Accreditation.

 Social Work Program Co-Director (Degree Completion), Assistant Professor of Social Work